Career in Botany Courses in India 2024-25: Admission, Eligibility, Courses, Colleges, Scope and Salary

 8. Nuclear Technicians

-Is Botany a good career in India?
+Is Career in Botany Courses in India?

 Botanist is a good career option for candidates interested in plant life.
 They can be involved in plant analysis, research, and protection of the plant kingdom.
-They can find employment in various sectors like the Agriculture sector, Research Institutes, the Pharmaceuticals industry, Educational Institutes etc.
+They can find employment in various sectors like the Agriculture sector, Research Institutes, the pharmaceutical industry, Educational Institutes etc.

 Are Botanists in demand in India?